 Know your hardiness zone

 It is important to learn the extremities of weather you can expect at your home.
-You may already be aware of the general weather at your home, but you may not have had a reason to pay particular attention to the low temperature, which usually occurs when you are just getting out of bed (unless you are a late riser).
-A general idea of how low your temperature is can be found online.
-But you can also invest in a high-low thermometer which will keep track.
-There are convenient digital thermometers that can monitor more than one location in your landscape (in dry climates, the cold air can sink into the low spots of your landscape and experiences a vastly different temperature than the higher parts).
+You may already be aware of the general weather at your home, but you may not have had a reason to pay particular attention to the low temperature, which usually occurs when many people are still in bed.
+A general idea of what low temperatures you can expect in your area can be found online.
+It’s also a great idea to invest in a high-low thermometer which will keep track.
+There are convenient digital thermometers that can monitor more than one location in your landscape (in dry climates, cold air can sink into the low spots of your landscape and producing vastly different temperatures in different parts of the yard).
 There are also cheaper, analog versions of such devices that are just as accurate and somewhat easier on the wallet.
 Once you determine your highs and lows, this can help you make informed decisions about what species you choose.
 If you are in the low desert, you may lean away from a bigtooth maple (Acer grandidentatum) since it is a species native to mountain canyons.
 If you live in the Sonoita grassland, growing a palo blanco (Mariosousa willardiana) is probably not the best choice as it is frost tender.
 Find out how much cold or heat a plant can take—we are working to profile as many native plants as possible on our website, but if you can’t find this information, contact us and we will help you.

 Know where you want sun and shade

 Even in the lowest desert landscapes, you may not want to shade your entire yard.
 If you have a vegetable garden, casting too much shade on it will cause your tomatoes to fruit less than they could (or not at all).
 You may want to grow a butterfly garden—many of the best choices for butterflies require full sun.
 You may also want to utilize the shade of your tree on your house to help decrease your summer cooling bills.